23 Best Day Trips From Tulum

 Punta Laguna

-Just under an hour inland from Tulum, past Coba, Punta Laguna is a truly beautiful spot to visit.
-This sparkling turquoise lagoon is set within the middle of the jungle, in an area of low rainforest, and it’s an amazing place to swim.
+Just under an hour inland from Tulum, past Coba, Punta Laguna is a truly beautiful spot to visit on a day trip.
+This sparkling turquoise lagoon is set in the middle of the jungle, in an area of low rainforest, and it’s an amazing place to swim.

 It’s a protected area that has been dubbed Otoch Ma’ax Yetel Kooh – “the Home of the Spider Monkey and the Puma”.
 As well as cooling off in the gorgeous waters of the lagoon, you’ll be surrounded by nature, with a few hiking trails running through it all.